 At all times the member of staff pays attention to the level of distress and comfort of the child.
 If the child is ill the member of staff will telephone the parent/carer.
 In the event a child refuses to accept intimate care, the parent/carer will be contacted immediately.
-Our intention is that the child will never be left in soiled clothing, and as soon as a member of staff is aware of the situation, she/he will clean the child.
-The child will experience only positive encouragement and praise for his/her efforts to manage toileting.
-Staff will avoid drawing attention to such events and positively encourage the child in his/her efforts to gain these skills.
+Our intention is that the child will never be left in soiled clothing, and as soon as a member of staff is aware of the situation, they will clean the child.
+The child will experience only positive encouragement and praise for their efforts to manage toileting.
+Staff will avoid drawing attention to such events and positively encourage the child in their efforts to gain these skills.